Car Hire In Slovenia Hints, Tips & All You Need To Know

 • Non-expired fire extinguisher

-From 15 November to 15 March, Slovenia is in the midst of winter.
+From November 15 to March 15, Slovenia is in the midst of winter.
 During this time, all vehicles on all types of roads must use snow tires or carry snow chains in the car.
-If you use snow chains, you shouldn’t go over 50 km/h.
+You shouldn’t go over 50 km/h if you use snow chains.

 The driver and all passengers must wear a seat belt at all times.
 There is no bend in this rule at all.

-Any child shorter than 150 cm tall must use a special seat belt that’s the right size for them, both in the front and the back of the vehicle.
-If you have a child in the front seat who is sat in a rear-facing restraint, you must deactivate the airbag.
+• If you have a child in the front seat who is sitting in a rear-facing restraint, you must deactivate the airbag

 • In urban, built-up, and residential areas: 50 km/h